crossplane/crossplane/design/one-pager-pluggable-secret-stores.md

 separate repositories.
 However, they would need to be packaged and served by a Secret Store Plugin binary to be used with Crossplane.

-This approach allows us to support more than one Secret Store implementation with a single plugin sidecar simplifying the deployment model.

 ### Deployment

 Crossplane helm chart will accept an optional container image for a secret